Armaritto/Armaritto/README.md

 - 🏛️ student at Faculty of Engineering Alexandria University
 - 🔭 Currently working on [ArmaGit](https://github.com/Armaritto/ArmaGit)
 - 🌱 Learning Git, Java, Python, and VueJS, OS
-- 💡 Interested in Software Engineering, Web Development
+- 💡 Interested in Software Engineering, Web Development, Android Development
 - 📚 Pursuing a degree in Computer Engineering
 - 🎯 Goals: Contribute to open-source projects and continue to learn and grow as a developer